fsfe/reuse-docs/spec.md

 - `path` (REQUIRED), a string or list of strings representing paths.
 A path MUST use forward slashes as path separators.
 A path SHOULD resolve to one or more Covered Files relative to the `REUSE.toml` file's directory.
+A path that resolves to a non-existent or non-Covered File is ignored.
+A path MUST point to a location in the `REUSE.toml` file's directory or deeper.
 A path MAY use globbing to match several Covered Files in a single expression.
 These are the globbing and matching rules:
   - `*` matches everything except forward slashes (i.e. path separators).